ahsanzizan/wa-bot/README.md

 ## Features

-- (I)legally Decrypts view once images
+- (I)legally Decrypts view once images, then sends the decrypted image in the chat
-- Sends the decrypted image in the chat
+- Sends sticker from a replied image text
 - **MORE FEATURES COMING SOON!**

 ## How To Run